Apple Declarative Device Management (DDM) replacing legacy MDM for secure automated Apple device management

 4. Management: The management aspect revolves around sending static information to a device, such as details pertaining to the organization responsible for device management and the capabilities of the server.
 This information ensures devices possess the necessary context and knowledge about their management environment.

-Status Channel
+DDM Status Channel

 The Status Channel allows your device management solution to subscribe to only the updates from the device it wishes to understand.
 Today, Mobile Device Management is an all-or-none solution.
-With the new Status Channel, unnecessary communication from each device to the device management servers is minimized, but you still have full access to everything you need to know and ensure compliance.
+With the new Status Channel, unnecessary communication from each device to the device management servers is minimized, but you as the admin still have full access to everything you need to know and ensure compliance.

-Extensibility
+DDM Extensibility

 Finally, we encounter Extensibility, which plays a pivotal role in keeping the management server and managed devices in sync regarding new capabilities.
 Both the server and device possess the awareness to recognize when new features are available and actively communicate this information to each other.
 This real-time exchange ensures that servers and devices can promptly leverage and incorporate new features and payloads into their operations.
 By embracing Extensibility, the system remains adaptable and future-proof, accommodating advancements and enhancements without delay.